 Disney Crowds During the Holidays

 Oh, so many people, so, so many.
-Be ready to wait in lines and experience a faster Peoplemover than you ever have before.
+Be ready to wait in lines and experience a faster peoplemover than you ever have before.
 We’re quite sure rides actually speed up when the park is dealing with higher capacity.
 Our best advice here is to plan ahead.
 Get all your dining and fastpasses booked ahead of time and then be ok if you veer off schedule.
 Crowds will hold you up.
 Lines will hold you up.
 It doesn’t have to ruin your vacation.
 Consider this your heads up.
+Here are our best tips on how to deal with the crowds during the holidays.

 Disney Holiday Events and Shows